collective/collective.elections/README.rst

 directory, and to `ATSelectUsers
 <http://proyectos.matem.unam.mx:8080/pm/p/infomatem/browser/Products.ATSelectUsers>`_,
-a product developed by the Institute of Mathematics in order to create subsets of members of a Plone portal.
+a product developed by the Institute of Mathematics in order to create subsets of persons inside a staff directory.

-User types
+User roles
 ----------

+The original system defined three user roles:

+ - **Election Administrator** (EA)
- - Election Administrator (EA): a member of the portal Administrators group that creates the election and the rolls of nominees and voters.
+      A member of the portal Administrators group that creates the election and the rolls of nominees and voters.
+ - **Election Officials** (EO)
- - Election Officials (EO): members of the portal that will guarantee all the election call is fulfilled; they will also sign documents produced through the election process.
+      These are the members of the portal that will guarantee the election call is fulfilled; they will also sign documents produced through the election process.
+ - **General Users** (GU)
- - General Users (GU): nominees and voters.
+      Nominees and voters.

 The election process in a nutshell
 ----------------------------------